 SAMRENDER, What is this?

-SamRender has some destination selection options (new instrument or instrument selected (including the insertion of a new sample)), renamed slots (instrument slot and/or sample slot) and several options for rendering (Priority, Interpolation, Sample Rate and Bit depth).
+SamRender has some destination selection options (overwrite, accumulate or new instrument), renamed slots (instrument slot and/or sample slot) and several options for rendering (Priority, Interpolation, Sample Rate and Bit depth).

 SamRender can be useful for post-production and mastering process.
 It allows to visualize the state of the audio through a complete wave.
 In this way, it is possible to easily locate the conflicting transients, or to analyze the song better by zones, in order to improve its dynamics.
 You can watch the wave, touch up the song and re-render to check the changes.